roots/sage/README.md

 		- slug
 ```

 How it works?
-Because I avoid tweaking core files and templates whenever is possible, I decided to use an alternative method for rendering radio buttons.
+Because I avoid tweaking core files or override functions, I decided to use an alternative method for rendering radio buttons.
 Behind the scenes DOMDocument parses the html of the `woocommerce_dropdown_variation_attribute_options_html` filter and using its values, renders the appropriate html.
 One thing which I couldn't interfere was the JS section.
 I was forced to fork the `add-to-cart-variation.js` so be careful on your woo updates!
 There is a high possibility to break things so test everything!

 And also after each enable/disable don't forget to clear the cache!